Technology moves through a period of inflated expectations and disillusionment before reaching productivity. Where is Big Data?

 As we’ve used these technologies across our business units. we’ve learned that they must be used judiciously to maximize value.
 For the right problem, like consuming every price tick from multiple stock exchanges, we’ve found Big Data to be a cost-effective solution.
 Similarly, we’ve had success with business intelligence applications that would have taken longer and cost more with “traditional” solutions.

 We’ve had success with the Cassandra clustered database, building on it and ElasticSearch to store our Knowledge Graph using our own CM-Well technology.

 But the Big Data suite is not a panacea.
 We’ve found sharing resources across projects (multi-tenancy) to be more fragile than it should be.
 Engineering staff need new training and time to understand what is a quite different paradigm.
 Mistakes create under-performing applications that cast doubt on the strategy.
-Systems like HBase and Cassandra can be used for mastering data but a lot more care is required than solving using more mature technology.
+Systems like HBase and Cassandra can be used for mastering data, but a lot more care is required when solving using more mature technology.

 Beyond that, the basics don’t change.
-Good project management, strong information architecture, clear vision and strategy are as vital as they were ever were.
+Good project management, strong information architecture, clear vision and strategy are as vital as they ever were.

 This brings us back to where Big Data is on the Hype Cycle.
 I think we’re well beyond disillusionment and are moving into productivity – but that comes with the caveat that this is just another tool in the box.
 For the right problem, a hammer works great, but sometimes you need a chisel as well.

 Visit Innovation @ ThomsonReuters for more on how we bring together smart data and human expertise to find trusted answers.